Updated: Nov 13, 2020

 Fear the ghost.
 Fear—one and all.

 That was a fun poem to write.
-Bottom line, though, is this: The real story behind the story will always be the Shatikha people themselves--how God has redeemed them and given them the divine power to demolish strongholds (2 Cor.
+Bottom line, though, is this: The real story behind the story will always be the Khamti people themselves--how God has redeemed them and given them the divine power to demolish strongholds (2 Cor.
 10:3-5).
 They no longer need to be afraid of ghosts or the shaman or any evil spirits.
 In Jesus, they have the freedom to share their ghost stories without fear.
+In Jesus, they can live in HOPE.
 And that, dear friends, is Truth—and the most beautiful story of all.